acl-org/acl-2020/_pages/program/keynotes.md

     nav: program
 ---

 The following speakers have graciously accepted to give keynotes at ACL 2020.
-The titles and abstracts will be announced soon.

 ## Kathleen R. McKeown